 MUFG Health Management Declaration

-In line with MUFG’s purpose, we follow the principle of striving to empower sustainable development for our customers and society through our business activities.
+In line with MUFG’s stated Purpose, we strive to follow the principle of empowering the sustainable development of our customers and society through our business activities.

-To make this a reality, we believe that it is essential for each employee to be empowered to thrive and feel rewarded in a work environment that provides a holistic sense of well-being, and that employees and their families can lead healthy and fulfilling lives.
+To make this a reality, we believe it is essential for each and every one of our colleagues – who are irreplaceable for our success – to feel support for their safety and health.
+They also deserve empowerment to thrive and feel rewarded in a work environment that provides a holistic sense of well-being.
+We further believe it is essential for colleagues and their families to be able to lead healthy and fulfilling lives.

 Member of the Board of Directors, President & Group CEO